cookshack/codemirror-lang-lezer-tree/README.md

-Language support for Lezer trees (.lrtree files), for CodeMirror 6.
+Language support for Lezer trees (.leztree files), for CodeMirror 6.